PattyHarris/my-react-app/README.md

 21. My solution nearly follows the instructor's solution, with a few refinements.
 See commit differences.
 22. Exercise is to show unique searches on the buttons which also are not to include the current search.
 These 2 items are complete.
 The last item is to change the input text based on the button click.
 I have not seen a way to do this and so I will check the solution.
 Moving right along.
 23. To set the search term in the input text, all that is needed is to use 'setSearchTerm' - duh!
+24. Last exercise is to add the ability to page forward in the results.
+I wanted to make the 'next page' button align with the search input area - used 'flex'.
+The main issue was figuring out why the 'next page' button was sizing up the the flex area - setting margin-bottom to 'auto' fixed this.
+25. As part of the 'next page' exercise, the components have been refactored into their own files - much cleaner.